tintinplusplus/tintinplusplus-modules/README.rst

     cd .. && git add .gitmodules share git commit .gitmodules share -m 'added share as tracked submodule'

-This configures the modules repository (share directory) as a submodule in your existing git repository, with branch tracking.
-The branch tracking assumes that you're intending to commit directly to master, which is what is happening now as the modules repository is early alpha and not production ready.
+This configures the modules repository (share directory) as a submodule in your existing git repository, with branch tracking (without branch tracking, the head will become detached every time a change is made).
+The branch tracking assumes that you're intending to commit directly to master, which is what is happening now as the modules repository is early alpha and there is not yet a production release.

 -----